boilerrat/grant-attestoor/README.md

   - Registry.sol
   - custom strategies
 - interface with ipfs (application and hash storage and retrieval)
-- interface with Hats (needed for custom startegies)
+- interface with Hats (needed for custom strategies)
 - interface with Ethereum Attestation Service (low priority, allo.sol may provide all verification required)